mmahlke/Bioinformatics_DiMeLo-seq/README.md

  <img src="https://github.com/mmahlke/Bioinformatics_DiMeLo-seq/blob/main/Figures/IGV_ondemand.png" alt="Using IGV on htc" style="width:80%; height:80%;">
 </div>

 Specify the resources you want to use:

 <div align="center">
  <img src="https://github.com/mmahlke/Bioinformatics_DiMeLo-seq/blob/main/Figures/IGV_on_htc.png" alt="Requesting resources" style="width:80%; height:80%;">
 </div>

-Here is an example of an aligned .bam with mA in green and mC in red.
-The location is HOR1 on PDNC4 Chr4.
-Can you tell where the active centromere is?
+Here is an example of DiMeLo-seq data with mA in green and mC in red.
+The location is HOR1 on PDNC4 Chr4 Hap2, the copy of Chr4 with normal centromere.

+Can you tell where the **active centromere** is?
 You can see the high variability in CENP-A position even within the reads from one young clone.

 <div align="center">
  <img src="https://github.com/mmahlke/Bioinformatics_DiMeLo-seq/blob/main/Figures/active_cen4.png" alt="Dimelo at CEN4" style="width:100%; height:100%;">
 </div>

+To load this .bam file we have been working with to IGV, you also need to load the PDNC4 assembly, because that is what it is aligned to.
+I placed that assembly file in the training folder.
+Click on 'Genomes' then 'Load genome from file' and select the PDNC4 genome assembly file.
+Then you can load your .bam file.

+You can also look for the neocentromere on PDNC4 Hap1 at coordinates 79000000-79500000.